On Free Will

 Another ramification is the requirement that God subject His will to the will of man.
 If our salvation depends on our own merit in any way, then God is reduced to an entity that anxiously sits in heaven hoping and fretting over the question of whether or not we will make the right decision, which would also insinuate that we are capable of making the right decision.
 God is made smaller and man larger.
 It’s also worth considering that God actually has the power to convince everyone to follow him with some miracle or something, but He doesn’t do it.
 No, instead he leaves it up to the smart men to beg, plead and cajole people, to make better arguments and so on.
 Also, man is made to appear larger in his own eyes.
-It places those who are considering God in the seat of judgment, and neutrality concerning God’s offer of salvation, and that’s a seat that no man by any means occupies.
+It places those who are considering God in the seat of judgment, and neutrality concerning His offer of salvation, and that’s a seat that no man by any means occupies.

 You also need to understand that the real reason that man wants to appropriate free will for himself is that he is embarrassed to serve a God who decides who He will and will not save.
 It seems so unfair to the worldly thinker because he holds man in such high esteem.
-We must understand. however, that we are not the center of the universe, God is.
+We must understand, however, that we are not the center of the universe, God is.
 He is the arbiter of all things.
-He is holy and perfect, and he would be holy, perfect, and all loving even if He did not deign to save one man.
+He is holy and perfect, and he would be holy, perfect, and all loving even if He didn’t deign to save one man.
 His love and righteousness is.
 It is not dependent on what happens to any man.
 God owes man nothing.
 That is our human position and condition.

 But these are also the same reasons that we have to celebrate, and be joyful, and filled with thanksgiving when we find ourselves hidden in the cleft of the rock that is Jesus our Savior.
 What words can I use to describe such a reality?
 They fail me.
 So we may praise God for what He has done.